Digz0/TwitchPeakAnalyzer/README.md

    ```
    python twitch_analyzer.py -f chat_data.json
    ```
-   This will generate a `slopes_data.json` file.
+   This will generate a `slopes_data.json` file for the browser extension.

 3. Copy the generated `slopes_data.json` file to the browser extension directory.

 4. Load the browser extension:
    - Open Chrome and go to `chrome://extensions/`
    - Enable "Developer mode"
-   - Click "Load unpacked" and select the extension directory
+   - Click "Load unpacked" and select the extension directory (containing manifest.json)
+   - Note: This extension uses Manifest V3

 5. Navigate to the Twitch VOD page.
 The extension will automatically load chat peaks.